-His thick accent made it difficult for Mag to decipher the question.
-The cashier rephrased to Mag, “Vip, you vant?”
-Her interpretation provided no additional help.
+His thick accent made it difficult for her to decipher the question.
+The cashier rephrased, “Vip.
+You vant?”
+Her interpretation provided no help.

-Mag stopped at the same café twice-a-week before taking the 101 South freeway to work.
-But each visit felt like a new experience.
-Different employees came and went, and everyone’s accent proved difficult to understand.
-She empathized… maybe my Australian accent is challenging for them too.
-Attempting to avoid additional confusion, she mimicked a stereotypical San Francisco accent.
+Stopping at the same café twice-a-week before taking the 101 freeway South to work.
+Each visit seemed like a new experience.
+Different employees came and went.
+All accents, difficult to understand.
+Mag empathized… maybe my Australian accent is challenging for them too.
+Attempting to avoid confusion, she mimicked a stereotypical San Francisco dialect.

 “Wait!
 I don’t want whip cream.
 I asked, if you asked me, if I wanted whip cream.”